mr-jamal/HospitalManagementSytem/README.md

-Use IT for just learning GOOD LUCK:)
+Use it for just learning GOOD LUCK:)